YouTube singer Austin Jones arrested on child pornography charges

-LOS ANGELES, June 14 A 24-year-old YouTube singer with a teen fan base has been charged with using social media to solicit explicit videos from two young female fans.
+LOS ANGELES, June 14 (Reuters) - A 24-year-old YouTube singer with a teen fan base has been charged with using social media to solicit explicit videos from two young female fans.

 Austin Jones was charged with two counts of production of child pornography, according to a complaint filed on Tuesday in U.S. District Court in Chicago, where he appeared.
 He is being held in federal custody pending another hearing on Thursday.